nguyentranforte1609/ADo_ACR/README.md

    - Press 1: Replay all events without delay
    - Press 2: Replay event one by one.
      - Press 0 to restart
+   - Press 3: Replay all events with delay
 6. Press ESC to terminal the program

 # Future works:
-1. New mode: Replay all event with delay.
-The delay is recorded during capturing phase.
-2. Make executable file
+- [ ] Make executable file
-3. Make UI
+- [ ] Make UI